run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

 ## Issues when Submitting Jobs from User Interface

 ???
-"New Job button is greyed out"
+"New Job button is grayed out"
     __Symptom:__ The `New Job` button on the top right of the Job list is grayed out.

-    __Root Cause:__ This can happen due to multiple configuration issues.
+    __Root Cause:__ This can happen due to multiple configuration issues:

     * Open Chrome developer tools and refresh the screen.
     * Under `Network` locate a network call error.
 Search for the HTTP error code.